The Challenge

 The Approach

-Working with the Oliver Wyman team, we conducted a literature review, examining the academic literature on labour market decision-making.
-We then applied the lessons from the review of the literature to tens of real world case studies, including examples of how nation states and large firms have adopted new approaches to attract and retain employees in specific sectors.
-We then developed a model for explaining labour market decisions.
-And a practical framework for applying this model to different contexts.
+We first conducted a wide ranging literature review, examining the academic research on labour market decision-making.
+We then applied the lessons from this review to numerous real world case studies, including examples of how nation states and large firms have adopted new approaches to attract and retain employees in specific sectors.
+Our aim was to understand the relative weight that should be given to different factors.
+And to understand what their relative importance and interactions might be.

 The Result